aaron-baugher/usenet3/README.md

 version of Usenet?

-I'll put further details into an ideas document or three.
-Calling it "usenet3" for now, since there was a Usenet 2 (or Usenet II) that never went anywhere.
+I'll put further details into an ideas document or three, on the wiki since I discovered it can be cloned and edited locally.

+Calling it "usenet3" for now, since there was already a Usenet 2 (or Usenet II) that never went anywhere.